 - 1. Contestant has a maximum forty-five (45) second time limit, not including possible penalties. - 2.
-Time starts when contestant signals for release of calf and when calf's' mose clears the chute gate. - 3.
+Time starts when contestant signals for release of calf and when calf's' nose clears the chute gate. - 3.
 Once the legally-roped calf pulls rope and breaks the string attached to the saddle horn, Judge drops flag to stop time. - 4.
 Contestant must remain mounted on horse during their go. - 5.
 Two (2) loops are permitted.
 If a contestant intends to use two loops, contestant must carry two ropes and must use the second rope for the second loop.
 A loop that touches the ground is considered to be an expended loop. - 6.
-Ropes must be secured to the saddle horn with string with no excess slack in string.
+Ropes must be secured to the saddle horn with cotton or nylon string with no excess slack in string.
+The start judge will inspect the string prior to the contestant entering the roping box.
 If the string securing either rope breaks or comes untied from the saddle horn prior to being thrown by the contestant, that rope may not be used in the event. - 7.
 Calf must break rope from saddle horn to be a legal catch.
 An easily visible piece of cloth or plastic flagging must be attached within three feet (3') of the end of the rope to enable the Field Flag Judge to flag the breakaway more accurately.
 If the second rope falls from the saddle before it is used, the first rope may not be used to build a second loop. - 8.
 Catch as catch can.
 Clean catch.
 The loop must go completely over the calf's head and then catch around the neck, leg(s), belly, or any combination of these body parts.
 Calf must break rope from the saddle horn.
-If calf steps out of loop before rope is broken from the saddle horn, the roper may use the second loop.

-- 9. Loop must be thrown.
+If calf steps out of loop before rope is broken from the saddle horn, the roper may use the second loop. - 9.
+Loop must be thrown.
 Roping the calf without releasing the loop is not permitted.
 Roper cannot ride up and snare or put the loop around the calf.
 The loop must be released from the roper's hand prior to having any portion of the calf's head within the loop. - 10.
 In case a reride is granted and if any loop was already thrown prior to the reason for the reride occurring, that thrown loop will be subtracted from the total loops allowed to be thrown during the reride. - 11.
-Penalties.
-Ten (10) second penalty assessed if crossing the barrier line before the calf's nose clears the chute gate.
+Penalties Ten (10) second penalty assessed if crossing the barrier line before the calf's nose clears the chute gate. - 12.
+If rope accidentally makes a half hitch around the saddle horn, the rider may undally the half hitch but cannot assist in the rope breaking away from the horn.